agspoon/PiKVM-PWM-Fan/README.md

    The stock version of *kvmd-fan* runs the PWM signal in *balanced* mode, and a high (> 9MHz) signal on the PWM output pin.
 This results in a lot of acoustic noise due to the constant acceleration/deceleration (for the two fans I tried).

    I made changes to set the frequency to *~25KHz* (industry standard for small fans), and enable *mark-space* mode which produces a uniform square-wave.
-My modified version is available here on github - [https://github.com/agspoon/kvmd-fan](https://github.com/agspoon/kvmd-fan/tree/pwm_mode).
-Note, you want the *pwm_mode_freq* branch in the repo.
+My modified version is available here on github - [github.com/agspoon/kvmd-fan](https://github.com/agspoon/kvmd-fan/tree/pwm_mode_freq).
+Note, you want the "*pwm_mode_freq*" branch in the repo.

 5. Configure kvmd-fan with the following content in /etc/conf.d/kvmd-fan (tweak as needed for your environment, and ears).